top of page

 Organisation)

 If you have no previous relevant technical training, the aircraft maintenance requirement is three (3) years.
-Record your aircraft maintenance experience in a CAAM Part-66 Logbook and get it all validated by a Validator.
+Record your aircraft maintenance experience in a CAAM Part 66 Logbook and get it all validated..

 For Application for Grant of Licence, a recommendation letter from the AMO you are currently employed with is required to support your application to the CAAM.